Canadian science observation programs for the Webb Telescope

 - CAnadian NIRISS Unbiased Cluster Survey (CANUCS), led by Dr. Chris Willott from National Research Council Canada's Herzberg Astronomy and Astrophysics Research Centre, will study some of the first galaxies ever formed and galaxies found in groups called clusters.
 They will use the Canadian NIRISS instrument to collect images and spectra from these galaxies at different periods of the universe's history.
 This will help them better understand how galaxies evolved over time.

-Forty-seven hours will be split between seven smaller Canadian GTO programs tackling subjects such as rogue planets, brown dwarfs and exoplanets:
+47 hours will be split between seven smaller Canadian GTO programs tackling subjects such as rogue planets, brown dwarfs and exoplanets:

-|Program title||Lead||Time (hrs)|
+|Program Title||Lead||Time (hrs)|

 |The NIRISS Survey for Young Brown Dwarfs and Rogue Planets||Dr. Aleks Scholz (University of St Andrews)||19|